Tips and tricks for setting up TV speakers

 Bluetooth connections

-Optical cable and AUX
+Optical cables and AUX

 For older devices that do not support modern digital interfaces such as HDMI or Bluetooth, optical cables or AUX connections offer a solid alternative.
 These connections are easy to use and offer good sound quality, but not at the same high level as HDMI, especially when it comes to supporting multi-channel audio systems or high-resolution formats such as Dolby Atmos.